 I didn’t think the girls would be able to keep the secret, but surprisingly, we only talked about it at home.
 Until my aunt visited—and then Sunshine told her twice that “there’s a baby in Mommy’s tummy!”
 It ended up being a very cute way to share the news with my aunt.
-My advice would still be to tell your children before telling others, but don’t expect them to keep the secret for very long.
+My advice would still be start by telling older siblings about a new baby before telling your family and friends, but don’t expect them to keep the secret for very long.

 2. Look at baby pictures together.